After years of meeting in Anchorage or Fairbanks, Kawerak's Caleb Scholars Program is "indigenizing" their annual gatherings.

 “Our steering committee is 100% Inuit.
 Our students are Inuit.
 And so that's a really important aspect that we make sure that our students are connected with native mentors,” the program’s Director, Denali Whiting, said.

-The program is named after the late Caleb Pungowiyi, who was born in Savoonga and served as a leader and role model for preserving traditional indigenous lifestyles.
+The program is named after the late Caleb Pungowiyi, who was born in Savoonga and served as a leader and role model for preserving traditional Indigenous lifestyles.
 He died from cancer at the age of 69 in 2011.
 Whiting said his vision for preserving the indigenous way of life guides the program to this day.

 “We really work to advance that work and that legacy in that way,” Whiting said.
 “We started out as a scholarship program, but since there are so many different components of support, we now see ourselves as a fellowship program.”

 “We think it's really important for our students to be able to be back on the land,” Whiting said.
-“And we make an effort to feed them traditional foods, like soups and muktuk and things like that.”
+“And we make an effort to feed them traditional foods, like soups and maktak and things like that.”

 “This is our first federal grant,” Whiting said.
 “I was a little bit hesitant to apply, but it sounded like a really good fit, and a really good fit for our annual gathering.”

-To date, the program has contributed over $600,000 to its 43 fellows and 35 additional special scholarship recipients.
+To date, the gathering has contributed over $600,000 to its 43 fellows and 35 additional special scholarship recipients.
 The most popular degree programs among Caleb Scholars are Rural Development, Biology, Alaska Native Studies, Elementary Education, and Marine Affairs.